telerik/ajax-docs/controls/togglebutton/functionality/image.md

 </telerik:RadToggleButton>
 ````

->note The Background-size of the image is controlled through the **Image.Sizing** property.
+>tip The Background-size of the image is controlled through the **Image.Sizing** property.

+>note If you add toggle states with and witout images, the RadToggleButton control will no longer be considered a button but a custom image.
+Thus, the borders and default backgrounds of the non-image toggle state will be lost and the appearance of the control will change.

 ## Hovered, Active and Disabled States